-- Address: Tanjong Pagar Plaza, Singapore 081006
+- Location: Tanjong Pagar Plaza, Singapore 081006, Singapore

 The quality of the goods available at Yue Wa is definitely better than what you will find when browsing the markets, and prices will only be slightly higher.
 You can also find seasonal promotions especially around the Lunar New Year delicacies: moon cakes, specially imported seafood and much more.
-Yue Hwa has seven floors, with zones dedicated to each item.
+Yue Hwa has 7 floors, with zones dedicated to each item.

 - Address: 70 Eu Tong Sen Street, Singapore 059805

 - Tel: +65 6538 4222

-The highlight has to be the arts and crafts – if you are antique lover you will be impressed with the variety of goods dating from the Ming dynasties, although many of the items come with a hefty price tag.
+The highlight has to be the arts and crafts – if you are an antique lover you will be impressed with the variety of goods dating from the Ming dynasties, although many of the items come with a hefty price tag.
 For more affordable souvenirs then Handicraft Centre is your best bet.

-- Address: 133 New Bridge Road, Singapore 059413
+- Location: 133 New Bridge Road, Singapore 059413, Singapore

 - Tel: +65 6535 2846

-China Square is home to a lot of toy and comic book stores, and on Sundays they have tables and stands outside their shops as well.
-There are also plenty of antiques, including some great vintage china items, retro clocks and phones, and second hand books.
+China Square is home to a lot of toy and comic book stores, and on Sundays, they have tables and stands outside their shops as well.
+There are also plenty of antiques, including some great vintage china items, retro clocks and phones, and second-hand books.
 The market takes up two floors and they really pack the stalls in.
 It’s a fun and different shopping experience in Chinatown.

-- Opening Hours: 09:00 until 18:00 on Sundays
+- Opening Hours: Sundays from 10am to 10pm

-- Tel: +65 6224 3788
+- Tel: +65 6327 4473

-Easily one of the best independent book stores in the city, BooksActually not only have a wide variety of alternative titles, they also publish their own books, focussing on up and coming Singaporean writers.
+Easily one of the best independent book stores in the city, BooksActually not only have a wide variety of alternative titles, but they also publish their own books, focussing on up and coming Singaporean writers.
 There’s the whole gamut here, from fiction to history via poetry, kids books and mathematic tomes.

-- Address: 9 Yong Siak Street, Tiong Bahru Estate, Singapore
+- Location: 9 Yong Siak Street, Tiong Bahru Estate, Singapore 168645, Singapore

 - Tel: +65 6222 9195